lambdaclass/lambdaworks/docs/src/proving_systems/plonk/plonk-recap.md

 $$ 2 * 1 + 3 * 1 +  2 * 3 * 1 + 8 * (-1) + (-1) = 0$$

-Of course, we can't always stretch our entire program into a single gate.
-But for a pen and paper example that's handy.
+Of course, we can't always squash our entire program into a single gate.

 ## Polynomial Commitment scheme